xperiments/ANEFileSyncInterface/README.md

             {{modification}} // modification date
         {{/files}}

-Basic Document root example is located at <a href="ANEFileSyncInterface/BasicDocumentRoot">BasicDocumentRoot directory</a>
+Basic Document root example is located at <a href="https://github.com/xperiments/ANEFileSyncInterface/tree/master/BasicDocumentRoot">BasicDocumentRoot directory</a>

-**Also you can find a working example of DocumentRoot inside the provided example/bundle dir**
+Also you can find a working example of DocumentRoot inside the provided <a href="https://github.com/xperiments/ANEFileSyncInterface/tree/master/example/ANEFileSyncExample/bundle">example/bundle</a> dir

 ---